Equal Educational Opportunity Policy

 Investigation and Resolution of Complaint

-Complaints under this policy typically will be investigated by the Institutional Equity Officer.
-The Institutional Equity Officer, however, may designate an investigator, including retaining an outside investigator or another administrator or faculty member who is trained to investigate claims of discrimination.
+Complaints under this policy typically will be investigated by the Director of Equal Opportunity and Compliance.
+The Director of Equal Opportunity and Compliance, however, may designate an investigator, including retaining an outside investigator or another administrator or faculty member who is trained to investigate claims of discrimination.

 The investigator will promptly investigate the matter so that a finding will be issued within 60 calendar days of the filing of the complaint.
 If the investigation cannot be completed within 60 days, the Complainant and Respondent will be informed of the status of the investigation, including an anticipated timeline for completion.